TrebledJ/trebledj.github.io/content/posts/programming/2023-03-09-digital-audio-synthesis-for-dummies.md

 Remember how we mentioned different types and representations in the [Quantisation](#quantisation) section?
 Since we're concerned with audio processing, we'll be using floats and quantising from -1 to 1.
 {.alert--info}

-And that’s it—we’ve just whooshed 1 full second of pure sine tone goodness from nothing!
+And that’s it—we’ve just whooshed pure sine tone goodness from nothing!
 Granted, there are some flaws with this method (it’s inefficient, and the signal clicks when repeated); but hey, it demonstrates synthesis.

-### Wavetable Synthesis 🌊
+## Wavetable Synthesis 🌊
-A more efficient approach is to interpolate over pre-generated values (known as **wavetable synthesis** or **table-lookup synthesis**), sacrificing a bit of memory for faster runtime performance.
+A more efficient approach to synthesis is to interpolate over pre-generated values, sacrificing a bit of memory for faster runtime performance.
+This is known as **wavetable synthesis** or **table-lookup synthesis**.
 The idea is to pre-generate one cycle of the wave (e.g. a sine) and store it in a lookup table.
-Then when generating samples for our audio, we would lookup the pre-generated samples and use intermediate values if necessary (via interpolation).
+Then when generating samples for our audio, we would lookup the pre-generated samples and derive intermediate values if necessary (via interpolation).

 This is akin to preparing a cheat sheet for an exam, but you're only allowed to bring one sheet of paper—space is precious.
 You decide to only include the most crucial equations, key points, and references.
 Then when taking the exam you refer to the cheat sheet for ideas and combine them with your thoughts, ultimately forming your answer.